jeremyjpj0916/stock-market-alerts/README.md

 Your stocks to watch(5 maximum to prevent IP ban by yahoo):
 > tickerList

-Alert threshold % in decimal format:
+Alert threshold % in decimal format(Currently defaulted to 10%):
 > alert_threshold_percent